christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 Draw a picture of the breadboard and its internal connections in your lab notebook.

 ## Task 2: Controlling an LED
+We start by using the microcontroller to drive an LED.

 ### Circuit
-We are ready to connect our first circuit.
 - Place a 100 to 500 ohm resistor in series with the LED.
 The resistor limits the current moving through the LED so that it does not overheat and get damaged.
 - Make sure to connect the cathode of the diode to ground.
 The cathode is the side with the shortest leg and with a small flat notch on the diode housing.
 - Notice that we are connecting the LED to pin D5.
 This will be important in the next step when we want to control this pin.